 Mary represents clients in complex litigation and arbitration involving professional liability, transactional liability, general liability, cyber, and crime insurance coverage.
-She provides advice and counsel on a wide range of insurance issues, including transactional liability, legal malpractice and other errors and omissions claims, director and officer liability, bankruptcy, construction defect, environmental liability, blockchain and other technology, and bad faith.
+She provides advice and counsel on a wide range of insurance issues, including representations and warranties, legal malpractice and other errors and omissions claims, director and officer liability, bankruptcy, construction defect, environmental liability, blockchain and other technology, and bad faith.

 Mary is a certified Legal Lean Sigma Institute (LLSI) White Belt, and uses the LLSI process and project management approach to deliver increased value to clients.